openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 But you cannot choose any value.
 AAPS limits the value as a 'hard limit' according to the patients age you have selected under settings.
 The lowest permitted value is for children and the highest for insulin-resistant adults.

-AndroidAPS limits the value as follows:
+AAPS limits the value as follows:

 * Child: 2
 * Teenager: 5